Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 The basis consists of various plugin offering basic functionality like advanced tax handling, currencies with up-to-date exchange rates, etc.

 **Process orchestration**
-The *Workflows* module is a tool that allows you to shape, control, map, and monitor your business processes.
+The *Process Orchestration* module is a tool that allows you to shape, control, map, and monitor your business processes.
 Based on your special and individual business rules, you can map and made available your company's processes &ndash; from simple processes to complex workflows.
 You can build your own custom workflows to automate the processing of entities such as products and orders.